minghuaw/toy-rpc/toy-rpc/Readme.md

 - [crate.io](https://crates.io/crates/toy-rpc)
 - Minimum supported Rust version: 1.53 or later

+Some early documentation and examples for the preview releases can be found [here](https://minghuaw.github.io/toy-rpc/10_preview.html)

 This crate uses `#![forbid(unsafe_code)]` to ensure no usage of `unsafe` in the crate.

 ## Feature flags